In honor of Women’s History Month, TCNJ will host the following events:

 Tuesday, March 16, 2021 6:00 pm join via Zoom

-SARAH FREY, a TCNJ/WGSS alum, who is now VP of the Women’s Law Forum at Rutgers Law School in Newark, will host a panel discussion with fellow Women Law students for prospective students – especially minority women – to guide them through the process of applying to Law Schools.
+Sarah Frey, a TCNJ/WGSS Alum who is now VP of the Women’s Law Forum at Rutgers Law School in Newark, and fellow Rutgers Law students Tala Ismail and Siena Carnevale will host a panel for TCNJ students – especially minority women – to guide them through the process of applying to Law Schools.

 TCNJ/WGSS Annual Alum Panel